JimageJ/ImageJ-Tools/README.md

 **Simple autosegmentation (Nuclear segmentation -beta)**

-**NB.** (Installation) This software has similar installation requirements as FRETENATOR_Segment_and_ratio, install CLIJ and CLIJ2 by activating their update sites (see the first youtube link below for a guide), then copy 'Simple_auto_segmentation.py' into the Fiji/plugins folder and restart Fiji.
+**Installation** This software has similar installation requirements as FRETENATOR_Segment_and_ratio, install CLIJ and CLIJ2 by activating their update sites (see the first youtube link below for a guide), then copy 'Simple_auto_segmentation.py' into the Fiji/plugins folder and restart Fiji.

 The segmentation tool works by a DoG filter, then Otsu to generate a binary map.
 I then use a watershed to split objects, but a 3D watershed it a little too severe and causes the loss of many nuclei and many shrink down much smaller than their original size.